d48/d48.github.com/_posts/2013-01-17-back-to-basics-javascript-execution-context-and-scope-chain.md

   * This is where the `execution content object` is created
 2. Activation / Code Execution stage
 	* Assign values and references to functions, also interpret / execute code.
+  * These var values are assigned as code is executed line by line

 The execution context can be seen as an object with these properties:
 {% highlight js %}